Nadiia-balitska/js-asgm-game-hub/README.md

-# This is app aplication, where everyone can find yours favorites game.
+# This is app aplication, where everyone can find yours favorites game 👩🏻‍💻.